shimaore/ccnq3/doc/data-dictionary.md

   FreeSwitch support for voicemail.
   Install on: a FreeSwitch server that will provide voicemail.

+* applications/voicemail-store

+  Database support for voicemail.
+  Install on: a server with direct access to the users databases.

 * applications/cnam-client (unstable)

   A CNAM client application.